chris13300/ANALYSEUR_PGN/README.md

 For example, enter "30" to search for the best move for 30 seconds or "D30" to search for the best move at depth 30.<br>
 You can only use 2 engines with an analysis delay.
 If you set a fixed depth, only the engine 1 (blue) will be used.<p>

-When "Fixed" is not checked, if the 2 engines disagree on the best move, ANALYSEUR PGN can add 60 sec to the analysis delay in order to allow more time for the engines to agree.<br>
+When the "Fixed" option isn't checked, if the 2 engines disagree on the best move, ANALYSEUR PGN can add 60 sec to the analysis delay in order to allow more time for the engines to agree.<br>
-When "Fixed" is checked, even if the 2 engines disagree on the best move, ANALYSEUR PGN will respect the analysis delay.<p>
+When the "Fixed" option is checked, even if the 2 engines disagree on the best move, ANALYSEUR PGN will respect the analysis delay.<p>

 "Delayed start" allows you to schedule the time when the analyses will start.<p>